ojaskula/Timer/README.md

 # Overwiew

 Simple project osing Arduino UNO with I2C module.
 The program is written using olny AVR libraries.
-It works as follows:
-After turning on the device, the user will see an LCD that displays “00:00:00” (hours:minutes:seconds).
+It works as follows: \n After turning on the device, the user will see an LCD that displays “00:00:00” (hours:minutes:seconds).
 On the last digit, there will be a blinking cursor.
 The user has five buttons to control the device.
 First two move the cursor left and right